labarba/pyexafmm-cise/README.md

 - Probably most important sections tbh...

 ## 4 Conclusion
-- Still beaten by C++
-- However, shows that we can code non-trivial algorithms fairly effectively in Python, but come with their own difficulties - programming to an invisible framework - and learning curve.
+- Shows that we can code non-trivial algorithms fairly effectively in Python, but come with their own difficulties - programming to an invisible framework - and learning curve.
 - Time wasted on (non-trivial) software issues to cope with/get around Python interpreter, could have been spent on optimising an already performant code.
+- Bottlenecks for data organisation which are done via python where JIT compilation has no effect.
+Difficult to avoid without degrading software quality - specific examples